MileHacker Logo

 Extremely safe from human crime.
 Main concerns are nature-related dangers (cliffs, ocean, wildlife, weather) and self-sufficiency.

-Noise Levels and Ambiance
+Sound Levels and Environment

-On islands, it is extremely quiet, dominated by natural sounds (waves, birds, wind).
+On islands, it is extremely quiet, controlled by natural sounds (waves, birds, wind).
 No light pollution results in spectacular stargazing.
 On the mainland, noise varies; harbor and downtown areas can be lively, while hotels near highways may experience traffic noise.

 Booking Strategies